 For a small town that has had foreign armies invading continuously through the course of history, Colmar has certainly kept its looks.
 With its colorful half-timbered buildings, charming canals, this is a village in the Alsace that is full of medieval charm.
 With plenty to see and things to do, a stop in Colmar, France has to be a must on your Travel Bucketlist.

 The city is beautifully preserved and restored, even though it has been conquered and reconquered by French and Germans armies at least 4 times in the past 250 years.
 Along with the rest of Alsace, the town was annexed by Germany in 1871 during the Franco-Prussian War.
-It returned to France after World War I as per the 1919 Treaty of Versailles and was re-annexed by Nazi Germany in 1940.
+It returned to France after World War I as per the 1919 Treaty of Versailles and was re-annexed by Germany in 1940.

 It finally reverted back to French control in 1945 as the last French town freed at the end of WWII.
+You can read more about French history here.

 ☞ READ MORE: How Alsace influenced Europe’s history